History of television in Germany: 1950s

 Meanwhile, the GDR was launching its own television service, based on the Soviet model.
 As in the West, there was a test phase, begun on June 3, 1952, with regular programming officially started on March 3, 1956.

 In the early days, few West Germans and even fewer East Germans owned a TV set.
 Most Germans still preferred to go to the movies.
 One of the events that enhanced the popularity of TV among the West Germans was the broadcast of the 1954 football world cup finals from Bern, which many followed on TV screens in shop windows; another was the coronation of Queen Elizabeth II a year before.

 In 1954 a regular schedule began through the cooperation of all ARD members.
-During this time the basic television genres in the central areas of entertainment, information and enlightenment were established, and television plays developed as the medium's own specific art form.
+During this time the basic television genres in the central areas of entertainment, information and enlightenment were established, and television plays were developed as the medium's own specific art form.

 Improvements in technology and programming, as well as reduced prices, led to a steady increase in license holders, and the number of licenses passed 1 million in October 1957.

 This success and new, unused frequencies motivated West German chancellor Konrad Adenauer to increase his influence by opening a second channel called Das Freie Deutsche Fernsehen (The Free German Television), to be financed by the industry with the central goal of presenting government opinions.
 But the Länder (states) fiercely objected to these activities, and they were finally stopped by a court order in 1961.

 NWDR had initially been awarded service of West Berlin simply because its main transmitter was in the British sector of that city.
-But the East German uprisings in the summer of 1953 brought about the need for West Berlin to have its own ARD member station.
+However, the East German uprisings in the summer of 1953 brought about the need for West Berlin to have its own ARD member station.
 Accordingly, Sender Freies Berlin (SFB) was established on June 1, 1954, independent of NWDR.
 Since SFB was serving a city under joint allied occupation, it had to combine the broadcasting practices of all three occupying countries.
 In so doing, SFB established the basic standard of the ARD network.

-At about this time complaints arose from the state of North Rhine-Westphalia, which objected Hamburg having too much control over West German programming, especially as North Rhine-Westphalia had more people than the other three NWDR Länder combined.
+At about this time complaints arose from the state of North Rhine-Westphalia, which objected to Hamburg having too much control over West German programming, especially as North Rhine-Westphalia had more people than the other three NWDR Länder combined.
 So on January 1, 1956, the NWDR was split into WDR, based in Cologne, and NDR, which continued out of Hamburg.
-But they continued to carry a common television program until 1961.
+However, they continued to carry a common television program until 1961.